Circlepuller/Tinyboard/README.md

 Installation
 -------------
-1. Download and extract vichan to your web directory or get the latest development version with:
+1. Download and extract Tinyboard to your web directory or get the latest development version with:

-        git clone git://github.com/vichan-devel/vichan.git
+        git clone git://github.com/Circlepuller/Tinyboard.git

 2. Download and install required external third-party dependencies into the ```vendor/``` directory with: